danak6jq/si5351-generic/README.md

 If pll_freq == 0, the PLL is programmed to the highest usable frequency;
 if not 0, the PLL is programmed to this frequency.
 The PLL is programmed with a fractional divisor.
 If the chose frequency 'freq' is between 150 and 160MHz, the PLL is fixed at 4 * freq.
+Invalid frequency selection is indicated with a return of -1, otherwise the PLL frequency used is returned.

 ms_mode selects the MultiSynth divider mode when pll_freq is 0; MODE_FRAC
 selects a fractional divisor, MODE_INT selects an integer divisor in fractional mode and MODE_EVEN_INT selects an even integer divisor and forces the MultiSynth to integer mode, which may improve phase noise.
-For chosen frequencies between 150 and 160MHz, ms_mode is ignored and a divisor of 4 is used.
+For chosen frequencies above 150MHz, ms_mode is ignored and a divisor of 4 is used.
+Note that the chip is only specied for an output to 160MHz but it will produce up to 225MHz if programmed, with a reduced output swing.

 Outputs CLK1 and CLK2 share the same PLL; the first output programmed determines the PLL frequency and the second output programmed will use this PLL frequency regardless of pll_freq.
 Further, ms_mode will be forced to MODE_FRAC for the second output programmed.
-Since a single PLL is shared, only one of CLK1 and CLK2 can generate a frequency between between 150 and 160MHz and must be the first output programmed.
+Since a single PLL is shared, only one of CLK1 and CLK2 can generate a frequency above 150MHz and must be the first output programmed.